RUPAAK/memore-privacy-policy/index.md

 ---

 ## 7. Changes to This Policy
-We may update this privacy policy from time to time.
+We may revise this privacy policy from time to time.
 Updates will be posted on this page.

 ---

 ## 8. Contact Us
-If you have any questions or concerns regarding this privacy policy, you may contact us:
+If you have any questions or concerns regarding this policy, contact us:

-**Email:** [your email]
+**Email:** rupakt525@gmail.com
-**Website:** [optional]